 Medical

-The Relationship Between Stress, Fatigue, and Cognitive Functioning
+The Relationship Between Stress, Fatigue, And Cognitive Functioning

 Introduction

-One of the reasons to review this article is to get an idea of how and why does the stress and such psychological factors affect a person’s life and health.
+One of the reasons to review this article is to get an idea of how and why stress and such psychological factors affect a person’s life and health.
 It is observed that fatigue and stress can play a vital role in degrading a person’s performance, learning capability, and other mental and physical abilities.
 Commonly, these mood changes are mainly caused by a person’s way of perceiving things that are affecting an individual in the daily routine.
-Most of the stress is due by the fears a man faces in a day.
+Most of the stress is due to the fears a man faces in a day.
 Such concerns account to be fear of failure, disregard, health issues, personal life, etc. In the long run, people tend to have a lot of uncertainties, as life is highly unpredictable.
-The stress being a silent killer may lead to numerous fatal diseases and mental issues as well.
+The stress of being a silent killer may lead to numerous fatal diseases and mental issues as well.

-Role of Psychology
+Role Of Psychology

-In research, it has been acknowledged that the patients have comparatively beneficial results when they are provided with sensory information regarding their psychological disorder and its cure.
-When the patients are acutely aware of their mental as well as physical conditions, they are less likely to get more stressful and would avoid taking a further stress.
+In research, it has been acknowledged that patients have comparatively beneficial results when they are provided with sensory information regarding their psychological disorder and its cure.
+When the patients are acutely aware of their mental as well as physical conditions, they are less likely to get more stressed and would avoid taking further stress.
 It has also been observed that most of the patients develop false expectations regarding their capability to overcome fear.
 For a while, it can lead to even more unforeseen issues (Ahlberg et al., 2003).

 Theoretical Perspective

-Data analysis
+Data Analysis

-Critical Aspects of the Article
+Critical Aspects Of The Article

 Conclusion